adoart/adoart.github.io/content/english/portfolio/project-8.md

 - Chain Creation: Manus DevTools enables the creation and manipulation of chains of nodes.
 These chains represent the relationships between different parts of the model and are essential for accurately retargeting motion data.

-- Real-time Retargeting: Manus DevTools serves as the bridge between the Manus Core SDK and the animated model.
-It receives real-time motion data from the SDK and applies it to the model using the configured chains.
-This allows for seamless integration of Manus motion capture data into animations.
+- Real-time Retargeting: Manus DevTools serves as the bridge between the Manus Core and the animated model.
+Manus Core receives real-time motion data from motion capture systems and applies it to the model using the configured chains.
+This allows for seamless integration of motion capture data into animations.

 <img alt="targets" src="/images/portfolio/DevTools/devtools-3.png" width="100%"/>